Chapter 1:

 “I got nothing”, she replied, alluding to the earlier conversation about doing nothing.
 “I’m not some sort of game protagonist, always on some kind of side-quest.
 Especially on weekends, you know”, she explained.

-We walked towards the shoreline, not too far from the mall we were in.
+We walked a bit towards the shoreline, not too far from the mall we were in.
 The silence in that meantime was, at the same time, tense and comforting.
-Nothing needed to be said, or heard, for me to become capable of boasting about the fact I walked along the shoreline with a pretty girl.
+Nothing needed to be said, or heard, for me to become capable of boasting about the fact I walked along the shoreline with a pretty girl that day.

 I, however, wasn’t about to complain about these events, which, sincerely, seemed much like divine intervention in my life.
 Instead, I listened to the waves producing their fascinating onomatopoeias, too childish to write home about.
 Yet, they were some of nature’s finest rhythmic sounds, and these in particular were even better, given the good company I had.

 That alone was enough for me to wish that day never came to an end, despite it having just started.
-My subjective perception of that day had changed completely since that morning.
+My subjective perception of that morning had changed completely since I got out of bed.

 “So, Dee…”, I desperately scrambled for a subject.
 “I never asked you this, but… Why Mathematics?”, I asked.